busterbenson/public/book-of-beliefs.md

 *On spirituality*

-- Being good/moral increasingly becomes our default state as we learn more about the world and are more connected with others.
+- Being good/moral increasingly becomes our natural state if we learn more about the world, each other, and ourselves in a supportive environment.
-- We were not created in the way described in any of the major holy texts, if you take a literal interpretation.
+- We were not created in the way described in any of the major holy texts, if you take a literal interpretation, though they're still useful stories and play a purpose beyond describing actual historical events.
-- There is no afterlife.
+- There is no afterlife other than being dirt, which I think kinda counts.
-- Prayer is useful as a mental maintenance tool, but doesn't tap into any special lines of communication to powerful beings.
-- Souls don't exist as separate from the physical body.
+- Souls probably don't exist as separate from the physical body.
+I'm still on the fence about whether we all belong to a big universal consciousness of sorts.
 - The gods of organized religion don't exist in the way that they are currently defined.
 - There is no heaven or hell in the sense that they're currently defined.
-- Angels, demons, and other spirits exist as antropomorphised agents in our minds that are useful shortcuts for abstract concepts (see tulpas).
+- Angels, demons, ghosts, and other spirits exist as antropomorphised agents in our minds that are useful shortcuts for abstract concepts (see tulpas).
-- Ghosts don't exist outside of our minds (see tulpas).
-- The supposed law of attraction can't create reality through intention, it just primes our perception of it and makes us more likely to notice opportunities).
+- The supposed law of attraction can't create reality through intention, though it could prime our perception of it and makes us more likely to notice opportunities).
-- Astrology can be fun entertainment, like the Myers Briggs test, but there are no actual external forces powering it.
-- Astrology can stunt healthier forms of analysis if taken literally and seriously.
+- I'm impressed with the complexity and ingenuity of the field of astrology, and while I don't believe there is a literal connection with the stars, I do think there is something about seasons and cycles that is captured in some of the wisdom.
+I used to write it off entirely, and now I don't as much.

 *On technology*